DocSpring/craco-antd/README.md

 > [View the less-loader Documentation](https://webpack.js.org/loaders/less-loader/).

-If you use all of these options at the same time, they are merged together in the following order:
+If you use more than one of these options to customize the theme, they are merged together in the following order:

 - `antd.customize.json`
 - `options.customizeTheme`